 - Chart toolbar: Toolbar that is positioned above a chart and contains chart-specific actions

-- Infobar: Blue toolbar that indicates what filters have been set, and how many items have been selected
+- Infobar: Toolbar that indicates what filters have been set, and how many items have been selected

 Order of Buttons